goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 While hybrid models combining linear layers with quadratic attention have become much more popular, I always wondered if they were the most natural way.

-One nice thing about H-Nets is that they can hybridize linear and quadratic layers in a more elegant way, in my opinion.<d-footnote>In my head, another potential meaning of H-Net stands for *hybrid network*.</d-footnote>
+One nice thing about H-Nets is that they can hybridize linear and quadratic layers in a more elegant way, in my opinion.
+(In my head, another potential meaning of H-Net stands for **hybrid network**!)
 Linear layers go on the outside, both for efficiency *and* inductive bias reasons (as covered in [my previous post]), and powerful quadratic attention layers can go on the inside, operating over higher levels of abstraction where they are most suited.